DL&W station

-DL&W station is a Buffalo Metro Rail light rail indoor station currently under construction, and scheduled to open by 2026.
-It is planned for the first floor on the Buffalo River side of the former Delaware, Lackawanna and Western Railroad terminal, which currently serves as the NFTA Rail Maintenance Yard.
-In addition to the Riverwalk entrance, a new entrance on South Park Avenue at Illinois Street will be built, and the new station will eliminate the Special Events station, and provide commuters access to parking and Metro Rail service to the city, and a direct pedestrian walkway to Canalside areas.
-It is the first expansion of the line since it was completed in 1986.
+DL&W station is a Buffalo Metro Rail light rail indoor station on the first floor on the Buffalo River side of the former Delaware, Lackawanna and Western Railroad terminal, which also serves as the NFTA Rail Maintenance Yard.
+The station replaced the former Special Events station and will provide commuters access to parking, Metro Rail service to the city, and a direct pedestrian walkway to Canalside areas.
+It was the first expansion of the line since it was completed in 1986.

+A second entrance, via the second floor of the terminal, to the station from South Park Avenue at Illinois Street is under construction.

 Plans for the terminal, when finished, also include an enclosed pedestrian skywalk from the second floor over South Park Avenue to the KeyBank Center.